-The proposed system represents a viable way of supporting the transfer of tacit knowledge between individuals in an organization.
+In our opinion the present proposal represents a viable way of supporting the transfer of tacit knowledge between individuals in an organization.
 Each personal agent contributes locally to a realization of an implicit culture phenomenon.
 It is important to note that the local perspective of each agent permits the existence of different practices, given the fact that not all the agents will converge to the same set of observations and consequently to the same suggestions.